ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/015-sound-effects.md

 The volume level and mute setting for all sound effects can be adjusted in the [Sound Levels](../014-adjusting-sound-levels) window.

-This volume level is also used for sound effects produce by [Widget Overlays](../006-using-overlays#widget-overlays).
+This volume level is also used for sound effects produced by [Widget Overlays](../006-using-overlays#widget-overlays).

 ### Sound Effects and Echo Cancellation

-When playing music or sound effects, it is important to use headphone or Ecamm Live's <samp>Echo Cancellation</samp> feature, to prevent sound from your Mac's speakers from getting picked up by your microphone, resulting in an echo/reverberation effect.
+When playing music or sound effects, it is important to use headphones or Ecamm Live's <samp>Echo Cancellation</samp> feature, to prevent sound from your Mac's speakers from getting picked up by your microphone, resulting in an echo/reverberation effect.